dsbowen/hemlock/docs_md/debug.md

 participants attempt to break the survey by clicking random objects and entering random responses.

-AI participants run in batches of specified sizes.
-For local debugging, I recommend a batch size of 1.
-For production debugging, you can safely go up to 3.

 <table class="docutils field-list field-table" frame="void" rules="none">
     <col class="field-name" />
     <col class="field-body" />